Faculty Resources and Services

-- Place a link to the appropriate subject guide (located on the left of this page) on your Discovery site.
+- Place a link to the appropriate research guide in your Discovery or Online course.

 - Mention or require certain resources be used.
 Educate your students about the most important academic research resources in their field.

 - Invite a librarian to talk to your class.